BioLINCC FAQ

 What are the requirements for requesting biospecimens?

-After submitting a complete specimen request form, BioLINCC will identify suitable specimens based on your submitted criteria.
-Once we have search results that meet your approval, your request will be formalized and you will be asked to provide the following documentation:- Documentation of review from an Institutional Review Board or Ethics Committee (EC)*
+Principal Investigators (i.e., Senior Investigators or other individuals with the authority to sign the RMDA as the responsible party for the research being proposed) must register for a BioLINCC account in order to submit a data request form and submit a complete specimen request form.
+BioLINCC will then identify suitable specimens based on the submitted criteria.
+Once we have search results that meet your approval, your request will be formalized and you will be asked to provide the following documentation:

 - A comprehensive study protocol that addresses all of the following topics: summary of proposed research aims, analytes or parameters to be tested, type of assay(s)/platforms(s) to be used, scientific background and rationale, and sample size rationale and calculations